 Jackie McDonald knows this all too well.

-A few years later, Jackie accidently dropped a furniture stain on her wrist—and was amazed at how the product matched her skin and hid her vitiligo patch.
+A few years later, Jackie accidentally dropped a furniture stain on her wrist—and was amazed at how the product matched her skin and hid her vitiligo patch.
 That moment sparked a multi-year quest to find a non-toxic approach to camouflaging her vitiligo.
 Jackie explored henna, tattoos, brown food coloring and self-tanners—but everything fell short.

-“In researching vitiligo camouflages, I would read the comments of YouTube videos and these women and young girls were devastated by this condition,” said Jackie, who remembers reading that people wouldn’t want to leave their homes.
+“In researching vitiligo camouflages, I would read the comments of YouTube videos and these women and young girls were devastated by this condition,” said Jackie, who remembers reading that people wouldn’t want to leave their homes because of their vitiligo.
 “I’ve been doing youth ministry my entire life—I felt like I had to do something for them.”

 Jackie reached out to Fake Bake with a pitch for a twist on their classic self-tanner that would be created just for those with vitiligo.
 The company got back to her that day.
-A year later, Vitiligo Vanquish by Fake Bake was in market—a custom version of Fake Bake’s product created specifically for camouflaging vitiligo, complete with a kit that includes color drops and application brushes.
+A year later, Vitiligo Vanquish by Fake Bake was in the market—a custom version of Fake Bake’s product created specifically for camouflaging vitiligo, complete with a kit that includes color drops and application brushes.

 “Since I found Vitiligo Vanquish, I’m myself again,” said Jackie, who calls the product ‘VV’ for short.
 “Even when I’m alone, I like to have it on.
 It’s changed my life.”

 Unfortunately, not everyone was as welcoming of Jackie’s decision to camouflage her skin—or help others do the same.
 And she’s heard similar stories from those seeking out Vitiligo Vanquish today.